SCIN120 Foundations of Scientific Inquiry Laboratory (1 semester hours)

 The goal of this course is to introduce students to the biology of the class Mammalia.
 The course will include a survey of the origins, evolution, diversity, and adaptations of mammals to diverse environments.
 Topics include taxonomy, reproduction, sensory perception, herbivory, population cycles and behavior.
 Students will use case studies to apply the concepts of mammalogy to broader problems of species management, biodiversity, and the effects of development and habitat fragmentation on mammals.
 (Prerequisites: SCIN130 or BIOL134)

 SCIN402 Ornithology (3 semester hours)

 Ornithology is the study of the anatomy, physiology, and behavior of birds.
 In this course, students will integrate ornithological study with the principles of bird conservation and management.
 Students will learn to identify birds by sight and call, and will learn the names of the major orders and families of birds throughout the world.
-Prerequisite: SCIN130 or BIOL134.
+(Prerequisites: SCIN130 or BIOL134)

 SCIN490 Independent Study - Natural Sciences (3 semester hours)